Fritz Honka: Discovery and trial

 On 15 July 1975 the apartment building where Honka lived caught fire.
 Firemen tackling the blaze discovered a partially decomposed female torso in a plastic bag which prompted the police to search the flat.
 Honka was at work at the time and was arrested when he returned home.
 On 29 July Fritz Honka confessed to murdering the women.
 He withdrew his confession in November 1976, claiming not to remember anything.

-In custody, Honka said he killed the women after they mocked his preference for oral sex over "straight" intercourse.
-The court found him guilty on one count of murder and three counts of manslaughter.
+In custody, Honka said he killed the women after they mocked his preference for oral sex over conventional intercourse.
+The court found him guilty of one count of murder and three counts of manslaughter.
 He was sentenced to 15 years of imprisonment in a psychiatric hospital.
 His habitual abuse of alcohol was considered a mitigating factor, as it diminished his mental capacity.

 Final years

 Honka was released from prison in 1993 and spent his last years in a nursing home under the name of Peter Jensen.
 He died in a hospital in Langenhorn, Hamburg on 19 October 1998.